Women in 1970s Francoist Spain

-Women in 1970s Francoist Spain were arrested and tortured for their involvement in underground unions the Francoist period.
+Women in 1970s Francoist Spain were arrested and tortured for their involvement in underground unions during the Francoist period.

 1970s Francoist Spain

 In the Basque country, both Basque and Spanish women in the Basque country would remain socially isolated until the 1970s when younger women began to push their way inside the dominant culture.
 This included going to bars and restaurants.
-Female internal migrants in the Basque country began to be accepted as more Basque than those who had lived in the region for generation, in part because they were more willing to become politically engaged on discussions of Basque nationalism.
+Female internal migrants in the Basque country began to be accepted as more Basque than those who had lived in the region for generations, in part because they were more willing to become politically engaged on discussions of Basque nationalism.
 This political awakening also enabled these women to become more active in efforts to counter the regime.

 Women in the Cortes Españolas provided negligible contributions to the body during the 1940s and 1950s, these women would be more influential during the 1960s and 1970s as Spain's economy changed and broader Spanish culture demanded contradictory and complex things from women as the regime tried to keep the changing culture in line with its fascist ideology.

-During the 1960s and 1970s, the Women's Section aided in raising expectations of what was possible for women to accomplish by taking personal responsibility for their actions.
+During the 1960s and 1970s, the Women's Section of Falange (Sección Femenina) aided in raising expectations of what was possible for women to accomplish by taking personal responsibility for their actions.

 Women in opposition to the regime

-Socialist Unión General de Trabajadores and Communist Comisiones Obreras were the two leading underground clandestine unions during the 1960s and 1970s.
+Socialist Unión General de Trabajadores and Communist Comisiones Obreras were the two leading underground secret unions during the 1960s and 1970s.
 Women were involved with UGT as part of their opposition to the regime.

 Women were arrested and tortured for their involvement in the Francoist period.
 Security officers would insult women, questioning their status as both women and mothers.

 The high-profile quarrels among leftist women and increasingly involvement of male dominated political organizations led to the creation in the 1970s of third-wave radical feminism in Spain, that was both similar and notably dissimilar to their American counterparts of the same name by being more explicitly socialist and politically focused on class in their orientation.
 These women would found Partido Feminist (PF) and Seminario Colectivo Feminista, an organization founded in 1976 as a result in a split inside PF.